mesosphere/dcos-commons/docs/pages/operations-guide.md

 ##### Pause

-To pause an ongoing update, simply issue a pause command:
+To pause an ongoing update, issue a pause command:

 ```bash
 $ dcos dse update pause